 Nvidia has decided to drop support for GPUs of generations earlier than Maxwell starting with this version of the libraries.

-This means that GPUs of the Kepler and earlier families (GTX 7xxx series and earlier) are no longer supported for Nvidia AI denoising.
+This means that GPUs of the Kepler and earlier families (GTX 7xxx series and earlier, Quadro K-series and earlier, where "K" means "Keppler" architecture) are no longer supported for Nvidia AI denoising.

 NVIDIA GPU AI Denoiser Errors

 NOTE: The first thing to be done in case of any issues with the NVIDIA GPU AI Denoiser is graphics card driver re-installation:

 - Go to https://www.nvidia.com/, find the latest driver for your graphics card, and download it

 - Install the newest driver

 - Restart your computer